GStreamer/gstreamer/markdown/design/gstpipeline.md

 ## State changes

-In addition to the normal state change procedure of its parent class GstBin, the pipeline performs the following actions during a state
+In addition to the normal state change procedure of its parent class `GstBin`, the pipeline performs the following actions during a state
 change:

 - NULL → READY: